Rhode Island Registered Agent

 Best Rhode Island Registered Agent Service

-Registered Agent Service
+Registered Agent Standard

-LLC Formation + 1yr Free Registered Agent Service
+LLC Formation + 1 yr Free Registered Agent Service

 Electing a Registered Agent Online

-You can form your LLC online on the Rhode Island Secretary of State website ($150 filing fee required).
+You can form your LLC online on the Rhode Island Department of State website ($150 filing fee required).
 Your registered agent’s name and contact information will be requested when you file your LLC’s Articles of Organization online under Article II: